huggingface/blog/fine-tune-whisper.md

 TODO: set config suppress tokens and forced tokens to [] and None resp.

 ### Define the Training Arguments
-In a final step, we define all the parameters related to training.
+In the final step, we define all the parameters related to training.
 A subset of parameters are explained below:
 - `output_dir`: local directory in which to save the model weights.
 This will also be the repository name on the [Hugging Face Hub](https://huggingface.co/).
 - `generation_max_length`: maximum number of tokens to autoregressively generate during evaluation.